Beto (footballer, born 1984)

 Roberto Fronza (比圖; born 10 July 1984), also known as Beto, is a former Brazilian professional footballer who played as a centre back.
-He currently serves as an assistant coach for Hong Kong Premier League club Southern.

 Club career

 Pegasus

 Beto scored the first goal in Pegasus' 2008–09 Senior Shield Final win over Sun Hei.
 Pegasus went on to win 3–0 to claim their first ever trophy.

 Tuen Mun

 On 4 January 2012, Tuen Mun announced the signing of Beto on loan from Rangers.
 In August 2012, Beto signed a permanent contract with Tuen Mun SA.

 Eastern

 On 11 June 2013, Eastern announced that Beto has joined the club for free.

 Southern

 Beto joined Southern in 2016.
 His contract was renewed in July 2017.

 On 7 June 2018, Beto signed a new contract with Southern for the following season.

 On 1 June 2019, Southern announced that Beto's contract would be renewed for the 2019–20 season.

 On 21 June 2021, Beto announced his retirement from professional football to become an assistant coach for the club.